How to Find a Divorce Record in Tennessee

 Nashville, TN 37243

-In-Person Requests for Divorce Records Through Tennessee Vital Records
+How to Make In-Person Requests for Divorce Records Through Tennessee Vital Records

-To find divorce records in-person, visit the Tennessee Vital Records Office.
+To find divorce records in person, visit the Tennessee Vital Records Office.
 This office is open Monday, Wednesday, and Friday from 8:00 a.m. to 4:00 p.m. and Tuesday and Thursday from 8:00 a.m. to 6:00 p.m.
 In-person requests are often fulfilled same-day.

 Does Tennessee Recognize Common-Law Marriage?

-Although the state of Tennessee does not recognize common-law unions established within its borders, it accepts legitimate common-law marriages entered into by couples who live in a state that permits this type of marriage.
+No. However, although the state of Tennessee does not recognize common-law unions established within its borders, it accepts legitimate common-law marriages entered into by couples who live in a state that permits this type of marriage.
 The following are some examples of states that recognize common-law marriages: Colorado, Iowa, Kansas, Montana, New Hampshire (for inheritance purposes only), Oklahoma, Rhode Island, South Carolina, Texas, Utah, and the District of Columbia.

 How to Get a Divorce in Tennessee